Heisenbergjs/heisenberg/CONTRIBUTING.md

 - when you're done, finish the feature: `git flow feature finish X`.
 - push your `develop` branch to your clone: `git push origin develop`
 - open a pull request, asking to merge from your `develop` branch into the `develop` branch on the Heisenberg repository.
+- remember to add yourself to the Contributor list in README.md.